cyclus/cyclus.github.com/source/module/cycpp.rst

                  range, combobox, facility, and recipe.
     range        This indicates the range associated with a range Type.
-                 It must take the form of ``[min, max]`` or ``[min, max, (optional) step size]``. catagorical  This indicates the decrete values a combobox Type can take.
+                 It must take the form of ``[min, max]`` or ``[min, max, (optional) step size]``. categorical  This indicates the decrete values a combobox Type can take.
 It must take the form of ``[value1, value2, value3, etc]``. schematype   This is the data type that is used in the schema for input file validation.
 This enables the you to supply just the data type